vrthra/SBST22-tutorial/README.md

 This is the repository for the [SBST 2022 tutorial](https://sbst22.github.io/keynotes/) on "Learning and Refining Input Grammars for Effective Fuzzing".

+One of the concerns in search based software engineering is the search space.
+Our algorithms can be more performant if we can constrain this search space.
-The focus of this tutorial is to provide a suite of tools that can be used in conjunction with search based software engineering.
+Hence, the focus of this tutorial is to provide a suite of tools that can be used in conjunction with search based software engineering to constrain the search space in testing.
+That is, we mine the input specifications from parsers, which are then used to constrain the inputs to be provided to the program under test.
+We constrain this space further by specifying that only inputs belonging to patterns that are known to cause certain behaviors should be generated.
 In particular, we will see:

 1. How to generate inputs using [GA](https://en.wikipedia.org/wiki/Genetic_algorithm) when the syntax specification is not available
 2. How to use the sample inputs for mining the syntax specification (context-free grammar) of a given parser